December 26

 Ford Madox Ford (Ford Hermann Hueffer), English novelist, born today in 1873

-Willard Frank Libby, the man who invented "carbon dating", born today in 1908 (the jokes about the validity of this date are too obvious even for my low standards)
+Willard Frank Libby, the man who invented "carbon dating", born today in 1908 (the jokes about the validity of this date are too obvious even for my low standards; and anyway I already made them on his death-date, Sept 8)

 Lazarus died for the second time, today in 63 CE - that may actually be my favouritest historical record, ever (and so cool that it comes right after Libby)